xiaojianliu/YW-Python/webtrack/README.md

 Webtrack
 =================
-All programs in this folder are read in data from website
+All programs in this folder read in data from website
 ----------------------------------------------------------

 --"web_surface.py":read in data from internet and plot on model map.
 Includes some accurate methods from Vitalli version.